 Cannibalism is one of humanity’s rare areas of agreements: it is universally impermissible and offensive.
 Yet, despite this consensus, we’re completely obsessed with people sucking our blood.

 Vampire mythology has existed for centuries.
 In ancient times, various cultures told stories of blood-drinking creatures with demonic characteristics, who represented pure evil and the devil.
 Vampires started to make their way into mainstream media in the early 1800s, through literature and theater.
-It wasn’t until around the 1930s, when the infamous character of Dracula was created, that the concept of vampires transitioned from that of a monstrous killer to a charismatic villain.
+It wasn’t until 1897, when the infamous character of Dracula was created, that the concept of vampires transitioned from that of a monstrous killer to a charismatic villain.
 However, the most important thing that defines a vampire in modern entertainment is the added dimension of sex appeal.

 In fact, many movies and shows now focus on humans struggling to resist the vampires’ sexiness.
 In Twilight and Buffy the Vampire Slayer, the human/vampire couples must prevent their intimacy from going too far or else something bad will happen, like losing one’s soul or being physically hurt.
 In some cases, vampire related films and shows tie sex to marriage and pregnancy.
 Ultimately, Hollywood uses the alluring archetype of a vampire to romanticize abstinence and teach the viewers the “dangers” of sex.
 Because their sex appeal is portayed as a dangerous thing, vampires’ presence in entertainment and media symbolizes risque human desires that many are ashamed to admit they possess.
 The sexualization of and obsession with vampires shows that people are intrigued by their habits of bloodsucking, killing, and nourishing themselves off of human life.
 We use their supernatural characteristics to cover up for the fact that humans desire these behaviors, even when it isn’t fantastical.